-Gov. Ron Desantis launches hometown heroes program
+Gov. Ron Desantis launches Hometown Heroes program

 — Ron DeSantis (@GovRonDeSantis) May 23, 2022

-To qualify for this program homebuyers must connect with a participating loan officer, have a minimum credit score of 640, provide certification for one of the eligible occupations, and meet the income threshold for their county.
+In order to qualify for this program homebuyers must connect with a participating loan officer, provide certification for one of the eligible occupations, have a minimum credit score of 640 and meet the income threshold for their county.

-The program is set to begin later this year in July, but eligible Florida citizens can submit an application one month in advance.
+The housing program is set to begin later this year in July, but eligible Florida citizens can submit an application one month in advance.